serendipityinlife/serendipityinlife.github.io/_posts/2022-05-15-Post 142 - Gin for you.md

 ---
-title: "Post 142 - Want to drink with you"
+title: "Post 142 - Gin for you"
 categories:
   - Blog
 tags: